This is an independent study, self-paced course.

 - Familiarization with departmentally issued cameras

-- Basics of crime scene documentation
+- Forensic photography and the basics of crime scene documentation

 - Footwear, tire tread, injury, and macro close-up evidence photography

 - Daytime/nighttime flash photography and painting with light